tueimage/essential-skills/keras.md

 logs = perceptron.fit(train_images, train_labels, batch_size=16, epochs=20, verbose=1, validation_data=(val_images, val_labels))
 ```

 So, what is happening here?
 Well, first we load the data, create the perceptron, and instantiate the optimizer.
 Then we need to do something critical: compiling the network.
 This means: translating the Python code that creates the network to very fast, GPU-optimized C++ code.
-You do not have to worry about that.
 The training and validation code is similarly optimized, which massively speeds up the training.
 The loss function we use here is categorical cross entropy, which is the default option for classification problems.
 We also ask the network to compute the classification accuracy on the validation set.
 This should approach one by the end of training.

 The `fit` method, does the actually training on the training set, and validates it on the validation set at the end of each epoch.
 An epoch is a run through the full data.
 We are training for 20 epochs here.
 We also indicate we are fine with Keras reporting the training and validation loss on the screen (`verbose=1`).
 Finally, we ask that Keras trains on a batch of 16 images every iteration.
-Hence, it will randomly select 16 images from the training set, run them through the network and backpropagate the accumulative error through the network.
+Hence, it will randomly select 16 images from the training set, run them through the network and backpropagate the accumulated error through the network.

 When you run the code above, you will see that in the output screen or terminal, Keras is indeed quite chatty: